jackc12/r-stuff/README.md

 basically have it so now we have a datframe thats easy to select on year, city, and region

-run sabrina.R to run code.
+run sab.R to run code.
 All the other files are just functions that are called by that

+see video called sab.mov

+To get the graph to shuw up I'm highlighting all the code in sab.R and then pressing command+enter

 Notes
 - Noticed a bit of an anomaly The white population of **suburbs** of **San Francisco, CA** for **year** **1990** is **1,826,959** but the **total population** is **723,959**